cheshire137/imdb_spotter/README.md

 ## How to Develop

+1. `npm install`
-In Chrome at `chrome://extensions/`, click 'Load unpacked extension...' and choose the extension/ directory.
+1. In Chrome at `chrome://extensions/`, click 'Load unpacked extension...' and choose the extension/ directory.